ProProgramer123/windows-5000/README.md

-# windows-5000
+# Windows 5000
-A new operating system is out!
-Upgrade today!
+The new operating system.

+(A Website not a os)